- What if my child is uncooperative during the study?

 If you have questions about whether your child is eligible or if you would like to sign up to be contacted, please visit our Sign Up page!

 Do you provide autism diagnoses?

 Yes.
 This study specifically includes young children who are suspected to have autism spectrum disorder (ASD) or who already have a previous diagnosis of ASD from a community practitioner.
-All children with suspected or diagnosed ASD will undergo a full diagnostic evaluation by psychologist and speech-language pathologist.
+All children with suspected or diagnosed ASD will undergo a full diagnostic evaluation by a licensed psychologist and a speech-language pathologist.
 The evaluation will include cognitive, language, and autism assessments.
 Families of children with diagnosed or suspected ASD will participate in a family meeting with the clinicians at the end of the visit to discuss the results of the evaluation.
 These families will also receive a written evaluation report, which they are welcome to share with other professionals, such as teachers, daycare providers, or therapists.

 How does the study work?